-Apply a light coating of oil to the lip of the outboard oil seal (28), and press it into the bearing cap (29) with the lip positioned as shown in Figure 2.
+Apply a light coating of oil to the lip of the outboard oil seal (24), and press it into the bearing cap (21) with the lip positioned as shown in Figure E-2.
 The face of the oil seal should be just flush with the outer face of the bearing cap.

-Install the same thickness of bearing adjusting shims (27) as previously removed, and secure the bearing cap and bearing cap gasket (22) to the intermediate with the hardware (23 and 24).
-Be careful not to damage the oil seal lip on the shaft keyway.
+Install the same thickness of bearing adjusting shims (27) as previously removed, and secure the bearing cap and gasket (20) to the intermediate with the hardware (22 and 23).
+Be careful not to damage the lip of the oil seal on the shaft keyway.